 Conversely, in interglacial times, ice was restricted to mountains and the ice sheets of Antarctica and Greenland.
 During the last interglacial, around 125,000 years ago, the sea level was several metres higher than today.
 Despite these fluctuations, the timeline below shows that Britain has been an island for very little of the last 500,000 years.
 For the majority of this time, animals and humans would have been able to walk from Europe into southern England as the ice receded, then retreat again as the climate cooled.

 Huge climatic shifts during this period meant that the area now called Worcestershire was at times entirely covered by an ice sheet several hundred metres thick, with only the tops of the Malvern Hills visible.
-At other times, the climate was similar to or warmer than today, allowing hippopotamus to bathed in the River Severn.
+At other times, the climate was similar to or warmer than today, allowing hippopotamus to bathe in the River Severn.

 Reconstructing past landscapes